Saif Ali Khan: Tours and ceremonies

 Alongside his acting career, Khan has participated in several concert tours and televised award ceremonies.
-He performed in his first concert tour, "Temptations 2004", with actors Shah Rukh Khan, Rani Mukerji, Preity Zinta, Arjun Rampal and Priyanka Chopra.
+He performed in his first concert tour, Temptations 2004, with actors Shah Rukh Khan, Rani Mukerji, Preity Zinta, Arjun Rampal and Priyanka Chopra.
 Showcased in over 22 countries across the world, it became Bollywood's most prominent international concert to that point.
-In December 2005, Khan performed alongside the band Parikrama at the Mittal Gardens in New Delhi, and later reunited with them and Strings for "The Royal Stag Mega Music Concert" (a four-city concert tour) two years later.
-The following year, he was part of the "Heat 2006" world tour, along with Akshay Kumar, Preity Zinta, Sushmita Sen and Celina Jaitley.
+In 2006, he was part of the Heat 2006 world tour along with Akshay Kumar, Preity Zinta, Sushmita Sen and Celina Jaitley.
 He later performed along with several other Bollywood personalities at the closing ceremony of the 2006 Commonwealth Games.